ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 You will need to register an app in Azure AD in order to deploy the dataverse tables to your tenant.
 You can register the app either using the [Azure portal](#app-registration-for-deployment-of-dataverse-tables-using-azure-portal) or by using [Azure CLI](#app-registration-for-deployment-of-dataverse-tables-using-azure-cli)

-#### App registration for deployment of Dataverse tables using in Azure portal
+#### App registration for deployment of Dataverse tables using Azure portal

 * Go to [portal.azure.com](https://portal.azure.com)
 * Log in